gatherworkshops/digital-media/_courses/web-taster/css-basics.md

         ```css
         .pageHeading {
-          color: red;
+          color: steelblue;
-          font-family: Comic Sans MS;
+          font-family: Trebuchet MS;
-          font-size: 50px;
+          font-size: 80px;
         }
         ```
         {:.big-code data-line="1-2, 5" }

         Many lines of design can be added to a single rule.

-        Your page heading should now be large and Comic Sans.
+        Your heading should now be large and a plain font.
         {:.checkpoint}